tjoosep/blog/content/oop/inheritance.md

 Now we are in trouble if we want to add more attributes that are common.
 Everything will get messy if we have more than, lets say, 5 object with some similar, some different attributes.
 E.g tv has manufacturer, left in stock.
-Mobile has type, extra gear...
+Mobile has, for example, a type, a camera...

 But as we can see they all have common things, like price, name, etc.